wp-plugins/leenkme/readme.txt

 * Automatically shorten URLs with [Twitter Friendly Links](http://wordpress.org/extend/plugins/twitter-friendly-links/), if it is installed - otherwise leenk.me uses TinyURL.
 * Customize your Buzz message for individual posts.
 * Customize your Facebook post for individual posts.
+* Customize your LinkedIn shares for individual posts.

 What sets leenk.me apart from others?